alexmchale/blog/content/about.markdown

 Overview
 --------

-I'm a computer programmer with a passion for design and development.
+I'm a computer programmer with a passion for software design and development.
 I enjoy starting on a project from the bottom and driving it to completion.

 I got my start writing software by programming on MUDs (text-based, online games) over telnet.
 I was comfortable with UNIX before I ever used a